MelanieLinares/portfolio-new/site/content/work/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

   - type: section
     typed_list:

     - type: two_column
       two_column:
         right: >-
           ### <mark>Goal:</mark> <br>Prioritize existing research into user needs and flows

           When brought onto the project other teams had already been researching, interviewing users, and working on the legislation involved in getting the project started for years.
-Day 1 was analyzing the existing research, locating gaps that could be actioned upon with new research/interviews, creating a project outline, and identifying limitations.
+Day 1 for me was analyzing the existing research, locating gaps that could be actioned upon with new research/interviews, creating a project outline, and identifying limitations.

           #### What does this research tell us?

           Ignition Interlock users, while not users of the portal, do have specific needs that affect how this application works.
-The main benefit (or need) of these individuals is to ensure that their data is up to date, synced properly with important events, and that PII documentation is handled securely.
+The main requirement from these individuals is to ensure that their data is up to date, synced properly with important events, and that PII documentation is handled securely.
         left: >-
           ### <mark>Goal:</mark> <br>Upgrade the system with a new, improved online portal

           The NCDMV had no interest in expanding the process beyond an internal application, but improving the existing one.
-The existing application was limited and for the process to work it required over half of the labor to be manual entry.
+The existing system was limited and for the process to work it required over half of the labor to be manual entry.
 That was the identified issue.
 Appropriate improvents and features were prioritized to benefit new and existing participants, as well as vendors of the IIMS monitoring devices.

           #### Requirements and limitations